Academic Works

 What I Learned

 Utilizing the GRE tunnel and ACL rules for secure connections, this project taught lessons about efficient address usage, and verifying correct information.
-Several times our GRE tunnel ended up in a state where it was quasi-working, where each endpoint could contact each other but nobody could each the web server.
+Several times my GRE tunnel ended up in a state where it was quasi-working, where each endpoint could contact each other but nobody could each the web server.
 These sorts of technical troubleshooting processes have taught me a lot about persistence.

 Screenshots